functional-web-app/fwa.dev/src/views/content/en/managed-database.md

 ### Scalability

 A managed database provider is responsible of provisioning, monitoring, security patching, and running regular backups.
-Functional Web Apps expect managed databases transparently auto-scale, meaning application code does not require special logic for sharding concerns.
+Functional Web Apps expect managed databases to transparently auto-scale, meaning application code does not require special logic for sharding concerns.

 Database performance is always crucial, so a FWA's primary managed database should meet any level of demand, no matter how much data is stored, or how many clients are trying to access it, while retaining low-latency performance.